dstanecki/zillow-housing-forecast/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+All rights reserved.
+See the [LICENSE](./LICENSE) file for details.